 - 6 What States Are Under Glow Lights legal In?

 Are Under Glow Lights Legal in New York?

-In New York, you can use under glow lights only in the color white and if they do not flash or oscillate.
-It is illegal to install or display under glow lights (or any other light) in New York if it is any color other than white or white if they flash or oscillate.
+In New York, you can use under-glow lights only in the color white and only if they do not flash or oscillate.
+It is illegal to install or display under glow lights (or any other light) in New York if it is any color other than white or if they are white and flash or oscillate.

-What NYS Vehicle & Traffic Law restricts the use of lights on motorcycles?
+What NYS Vehicle & Traffic Law Restricts Use of Lights On Motorcycles?

 - VTL § 381 Motorcycle equipment.
 (See paragraph 3); and

 - VTL § 375 Equipment.
 (See, paragraph 41.
 Colored and flashing lights).

 NYS VTL § 381.3 restricts the use of lights visible from the front of a motorcycle and states:

 “Except as hereinafter provided, only a white or yellow light shall be displayed upon a motorcycle so as to be visible from a point directly in front of the vehicle.”